Theatre of Indonesia: Lenong

 Lenong is a traditional theatrical form of the Betawi people in Jakarta, Indonesia.
 Lenong developed from the earlier form Gambang Rancag.
 Lenong is a form of theatre traditional to the Betawi people.
 Dialogue is generally in the Betawi dialect.
 Actions and dialogue are often presented in a humorous manner on top of a stage known as a pentas tapal kuda, so named for the way actors enter the stage from the left and right.
 Audiences sit in front of the stage.
 The number of performers is determined by the needs of the story.
 Male performers are referred to as panjak, while female performers are known as ronggeng.

 Arja

 Arja is a popular form of Balinese theatre which combines elements of opera, dance, and drama.

-The word Arja can be interpreted as beautiful, charming, or harmonious.
-At first, Arja was only performed by men, but in the 1920s a group of Arja played by women appeared in Tapean Village, Klungkung.
-They broke regulations that prohibited women from appearing in public.
-In 1925 the Arja Rabi-Rabi group appeared in Singapadu and Puri Ubud, which all consisted of the king's wives or the wives of the royal family.
-In 1945 a group of sekeha arja (sekeha sebunan) emerged, consisting of men and women in Batuan Village, Gianyar.
-Around the 1990s, the Arja group, all of which were male, emerged again, named Arja Muani Printing Mas.
-The history of its journey is similar to that of the gandrung art in Banyuwangi which was originally played by men then changed entirely by women, then again the gandrung dance performed by all men.
-The difference is that the Gandrung dance is not performed by men and women in pairs.

-Arja's performance art plays were originally Panji stories, then developed by taking stories from chronicles, folk tales, wayang, and nowadays sometimes everyday stories.
-The tightness of the performances made Arja's groups overwhelmed with the play, because not all of them were able to work on the story in a short time.
-In the end, they only made compositions from existing stories, so that the names of the groups followed the plays that were often played, such as Arja Pakang Raras, Arja Basur, Arja Jayaprana, and Arja Sampik.
-However, Panji's story is closely related to Arja's art, making the characters of Panji characters always present in each of his performances.

 Barong

 Barong is a style of traditional Balinese and Javanese dance theatre from Bali and Java.
-The dance demonstrates about the mythological depiction of animals that have supernatural powers and could protect humans.
 Barong is the king of the spirits, leader of the hosts of good, and enemy of Rangda, the demon queen and mother of all spirit guarders in the mythological traditions of Bali.
 The Barong dance featured battle between Barong and Rangda to represent the eternal battle between good and evil.